HelloChatterbox/dev_documentation/docs/skill-development/user-interaction/intents/adapt-intents.md

 Vocab files define keywords that Adapt will look for in a Users utterance to determine their intent.

 These files can be located in either the `vocab/lang-code/` or `locale/lang-code/` directories of a Skill.
 They can have one or more lines to list synonyms or terms that have the same meaning in the context of this Skill.
-Mycroft will match _any_ of these keywords with the Intent.
+Chatterbox will match _any_ of these keywords with the Intent.

 Consider a simple `Potato.voc`.
 Within this file we might include: